 "Brittle snap" or "green snap" refers to breakage of corn stalks by violent winds, most often occurring during periods of rapid vegetative growth.
 This weather-related phenomenon is reported most frequently in the Plains and Northern Plains areas of the U.S., where high winds are more common.
 Violent, damaging windstorms also occur in more eastern corn-growing areas, but less frequently.

 During corn's vegetative growth phase, rapidly elongating internodes are often brittle and susceptible to breakage.
 The two most common periods for brittle snap damage are V5 to V8, when the growing point is just advancing above the soil line, and V12 to R1, or two weeks prior to tasseling until silking (Figure 1).
 Brittle snap damage to corn has occurred as long as corn has been grown.
 Less use of growth regulator herbicides reduced the incidence and severity of brittle snap in the last decade.
-However, recent increases in weed resistance to glyphosate mean that a broader array of herbicides will be used in the future, and brittle snap risks may increase in some areas.
+However, recent increases in weed resistance to glyphosate mean that a broader array of herbicides are being used, and brittle snap risks may increase in some areas.

 Brittle Snap Injury at V5 to V8 (10 to 24 inches)